 A Beginner’s Guide to Starting Your Home Practice

-I'd been practicing yoga for a long time before I considered starting a home practice.
+I'd been practicing yoga for a long time before I even considered starting a home practice.
 I mean, I was loving my regular classes, what reason did I have to practice at home?

-What a difference it made!
-Just 20 minutes of warming up and stretching out each morning was enough to make rapid progress on finally unlocking those tight hamstrings.
 A personal practice is the most effective way to reach your yoga goals, and it's fundamental to deepening your practice.

 Create a Space

 Whilst we’d all like a designated yoga room, set up and ready to go at all times (fitted with complementary zen garden and waterfall) – it’s not exactly realistic.

 For the rest of us, it’s a good idea to carve out a quiet space in your home to practice.

 Anywhere that’s has space for you to freely move around is fine.
 I'm still practicing in my bedroom, so I don't bother my flatmates every morning.

 I've tried it downstairs as they're eating breakfast, but I found it too distracting and they found it too.. weird.
 It's not ideal in my room, but it works for now.